 By Col. William D. Bushnell, USMC (Ret)

 The latest additions to MOAA’s Military Professional Reading List cover a civil war giant, an often-overlooked part of World War II's European theater, and centuries' worth of the Crusades.
-Order these books through AmazonSmile via the links below using MOAA's Scholarship Fund or The MOAA Foundation as your shopping beneficiary.
+You can order these books via the links in the titles below.

 By John S.D.
 Eisenhower.
 NAL Caliber, 2014.
 ISBN 978-0-451-47135-2.